 - Current job title: CEO, Founder, CFO, COO, VP Finance

-- Geography: your metro area for local firms, or nationwide for virtual/remote practices
+- Geography: your metro area for local firms, or nationwide for virtual practices

-- Recent activity: “Changed jobs in past 90 days” (new leaders often bring in new advisors), “Posted on LinkedIn in past 30 days” (active users are more likely to see and respond to your messages)
+- Recent activity: changed jobs in the past 90 days (new leaders bring in new advisors) and posted in the past 30 days (active users respond more)

-The difference between accounting outreach that gets replies and outreach that gets ignored comes down to one thing: specificity.
-Generic messages about “helping with accounting needs” sound like every other pitch in their inbox.
-Trigger-based messages that reference their actual situation stand out.
+The difference between accounting outreach that gets replies and outreach that gets ignored is specificity.
+Generic messages about “helping with your accounting needs” sound like every other pitch in the inbox.
+Trigger-based messages that reference the prospect’s actual situation stand out.

 Cold email structure

-Every cold email follows the same four-part framework: hook, credibility, specific pain, soft CTA.
+Every cold email follows the same four parts: hook, credibility, specific pain, soft ask.
+Keep it under 100 words.
+Founders and CFOs scan, they do not read.

 Template 1: Funding trigger

-[First name], congrats on [Company]’s [round size] raise.
-In our experience working with post-seed and Series A startups, the next 6 months are when investor reporting requirements, GAAP compliance, and 409A valuations become urgent — and most in-house bookkeepers are not equipped for that transition.
+[First name], congrats on [Company]’s recent raise.
+In our experience with post-seed and Series A startups, the next few months are when investor reporting, GAAP compliance, and 409A valuations turn urgent, and most in-house bookkeepers are not set up for that transition.

-We specialize in getting VC-backed startups audit-ready without disrupting day-to-day operations.
-Worth a 15-minute call to see if we can help?
+We help VC-backed startups get audit-ready without disrupting day-to-day operations.
+Worth a short call to see if we can help?

 Template 2: Growth trigger

-Subject: [Company] + [X] new hires this quarter
+Subject: [Company] plus [X] new hires this quarter

-[First name], I noticed [Company] has been hiring aggressively — [X] new roles posted in the last [timeframe].
-That kind of growth usually triggers multi-state payroll obligations, benefits complexity, and cash flow forecasting challenges.
+[First name], I noticed [Company] has been hiring quickly, with several new roles posted lately.
+That kind of growth usually brings multi-state payroll, benefits complexity, and cash-flow forecasting questions.

-We work with [vertical] companies in this exact growth phase.
-Would it be useful to compare what you have in place today against what companies your size typically need?
+We work with [vertical] companies in exactly this phase.
+Would it help to compare what you have in place today against what companies your size typically need?

 Template 3: Entity complexity trigger

-[First name], I noticed [Company] has [X] registered entities in [state].
-Managing inter-entity transactions, consolidated reporting, and tax allocations across that structure is where most growing businesses start losing money to inefficiency.
+[First name], I noticed [Company] has multiple registered entities in [state].
+Managing inter-entity transactions, consolidated reporting, and tax allocations across that structure is where a lot of growing businesses start leaking time and money.

-We help [vertical] companies clean up multi-entity accounting and typically find 10-20% in tax savings within the first year.
+We help [vertical] companies clean up multi-entity accounting.
 Worth a quick conversation?

 LinkedIn DM structure

-LinkedIn DMs are more conversational.
-The formula: connection note, value message, meeting ask.
+LinkedIn messages are more conversational.
+The formula is connection note, value message, then a light ask.

 Connection request (short note):

-[First name], I work with [vertical] companies on [specific accounting service — e.g., getting audit-ready / tax structuring].
+[First name], I work with [vertical] companies on [specific service, for example getting audit-ready or tax structuring].
 [Company]’s growth caught my eye.
 Would be great to connect.

 Thanks for connecting, [First name].
-Quick question — with [Company]’s recent [trigger: funding / growth / expansion], are you handling the financial reporting internally or working with an outside firm?
-Most companies at your stage are in the process of transitioning, and the timing of that switch matters more than most founders realize.
+Quick question: with [Company]’s recent [trigger], are you handling financial reporting internally or working with an outside firm?
+Most companies at your stage are mid-transition, and the timing of that switch matters more than founders expect.

-[First name], one pattern we see with [vertical] companies at [Company]’s stage: the gap between when you need proper financial infrastructure and when you actually build it is usually 6-12 months.
-That gap costs real money in missed deductions, investor reporting delays, and audit prep scrambles.
-Happy to share what the transition typically looks like — no pitch, just context.
+[First name], one pattern we see with [vertical] companies at your stage: the gap between needing proper financial infrastructure and actually building it usually runs 6 to 12 months, and that gap costs real time in missed deadlines and audit-prep scrambles.
+Happy to share what the transition typically looks like.
+No pitch, just context.

 Run a multi-touch sequence